aws-samples/comfyui-personalized-generative-ai-avatars-app/README.md

 - VPC with public and private subnets
 - Security groups to control traffic
 - SSL/TLS encryption for all public endpoints
-- Cognito authentication for access control
+- Cognito authentication for access control on ALB and within Streamlit Apps
 - Several fine-grained IAM policies
 - cdk-nag for IaC best practices